-Managing a successful commercial property is a juggling act.
+Managing a successful commercial real estate (CRE) property is a juggling act.
 A commercial property manager needs to balance asset maintenance, service vendor relationships, demanding higher-ups, and tenants with rising expectations.

-With so many balls in the air, it can be difficult to take a macroscopic view of your building and see what is or isn’t working.
+With so much in the air, it can be difficult to take a macroscopic view of your building and see what is or isn’t working.
 That’s why choosing the right key performance indicators (KPIs) is critical.

-Clearly defined KPIs with measurable and comparable metrics provide a yellow brick road to optimum business outcomes and profitability.
+Clearly defined KPIs with measurable and comparable metrics provide a yellow brick road to optimizing business outcomes and profitability.

 Given the abundance of data now available to property teams, it can be daunting to decide what to focus on.
 Some property teams become excited by the possibilities of what they can measure and end up losing sight of what they should measure.